-In the past decade, we’ve published more than 2,000 books.
+In the past 20+ years, we’ve published thousands of books.
 While many of our authors are young and middle-aged folks, many are also in their 60’s, 70’s, and far beyond.
-Our oldest author to date was 97!
+Our oldest author to date is 101!
 This isn’t surprising because many of us won’t have time to write the Great American Novel until all the kids have moved out and/or we’ve retired.
 That’s just the way it is in this fast-paced world.

 Elderly authors are easy marks for scammers and thieves.
-Today, I’ll share the stories of several (semi-)fictional victims.
+Today, I’ll share several examples.
 These represent a combination of horror stories we’ve heard over the years.

 BLATANT, INTENTIONAL SCAMS

 Like with many elderly targets, Mona was lonely and bored.
 She was thrilled when her son bought her a computer, and taught her how to surf the Internet.
 She even had an email address, and was so happy to get anything from anybody, including spam.
 Mona loved “surfing the ‘Net” and she really enjoyed talking to other authors online.
 She even wrote a book, and was looking at different publishers.

 One day, she received an email (spam) from a nice man who said he wanted to help her get her book published.
 She filled out some confusing forms online, gave him her credit card number, and never heard from him again.
 Her family later found her book for sale online, under a different author’s name.
 The publisher was overseas.
 They also found numerous unauthorized charges to Mona’s credit card from the same company.